Jack Suwinski Player Props: Pirates vs. Padres

 Jack Suwinski At The Plate

-- Suwinski has 45 hits, which ranks first among Pittsburgh hitters this season, while batting .217 with 24 extra-base hits.
+- Suwinski has 45 hits, which leads Pittsburgh hitters this season, while batting .215 with 24 extra-base hits.

-- Among qualified batters in baseball, he ranks 140th in batting average, 63rd in on-base percentage, and 30th in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 138th, his on-base percentage ranks 59th, and he is 35th in the league in slugging.

-- He has hit a home run in 17.9% of his games this year, and 6.4% of his plate appearances.

-- Suwinski has driven in a run in 23 games this season (34.3%), including eight games with more than one RBI (11.9%).
-He has also driven home three or more of his team's runs in three contests.
+- Suwinski has picked up an RBI in 33.8% of his games this season, with two or more RBI in 11.8% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.